godwinpinto/pangea-connect/README.md

 |  Platform | IP Intel  | Secure Audit Log | Embargo | File Intel |
 |---|---|---|---|---|
 |  Nginx | &cross;  | &cross;  | &cross;  | &cross;  |

+### Improvement needed in existing plugins
+- Revisiting the solution by comparing other middleware / plugin (doing it right) for each platform / framework
+- Unit Tests, Performance Test, etc
+- Basic development hygience (code comments, code analysis)
+- CI pipelines
+- Extending Connect to other Pangea services that can be centralized and easy to configure